onedata/onedata-documentation/docs/user-guide/creating-workflow-guide.md

 ## Inventory access

-You can use [inventory][] you already have access to or create a new one.
+You can use [inventory][inventory] you already have access to or create a new one.

 If you are a new user and do not have access to any inventory, you can obtain access by: